• FB

 • Tuesday’s Tips

-Pressure Cooker Honey BBQ Boneless Chicken Thighs
+Instant Pot Honey BBQ Chicken Thighs

 Find the recipe card at the end of the post.
 Make sure to read the content as it contains chef tips, substitution options, and answers to FAQs to help you succeed the first time around!

 Posts may contain affiliate links that help enable me to continue to provide you with free recipes.
-Please see my Privacy Policy for further details.
+As an Amazon Associate, I earn from qualifying purchases.
+Please see my Privacy Policy for details.

 Pressure Cooker Honey BBQ Thighs4